weijianze/CUL/README.md

 In this new setting, the model can be quickly deployed in a new environment with satisfactory performance using limited labeled data and abundant unlabeled data.
 In the paper, the proposed CUL utilizes partially- or un-labeled data to mitigate this performance degradation.

+## Method
+This approach is built upon the probabilistic embedding.
+Thus, we introduce probabilistic embedding first.
+### Probabilistic embedding
+This new representation adopts a Gaussian distribution rather than the conventional deterministic point to represent an iris image.
+The mean and variance of the Gaussion distribution present the identity and uncertainty information, respectively.
+Based on the probabilistic embedding, each sample point (iris features) of the iris image can be regarded as a shifted point of the class center (distribution mean/identity feature), and the comes from the uncertainty information (distribution variance/uncertainty information).
+###

 ## Citation